groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/net/_index.md

         content: |
           GroupDocs.Redaction for .NET API grants you complete control over how you want to hide or erase ‎your important classified information from supported document.
 To use our Redaction API is pretty ‎simple and straight forward.

           In following example, we load a supported document, redact out any ‎text, matching "2 digits, space or nothing, 2 digits, again space and 6 digits" (such as 12 34 567890) with a blue color box using ‎C#.
-Once that is done, it saves the document in its original format by renaming it with an added suffix ‎‎“_Redacted”:‎
+Once that is done, it saves the document in its original format by renaming it with an added suffix “_Redacted”:‎

           ```cs
           // Create an instance of Redactor class